VandanaJada/Machine-Learning-Models/Supervised_Learning/Linear_Regression/README.md

 Linear Regression is a statistical method for modeling the relationship between a dependent variable and one or more independent variables.

 ## Implementation
-This directory contains a Jupyter notebook (`linear_regression.ipynb`) of linear regression demonstrating its application on a dataset.
+This directory contains a Jupyter notebook (`Simple_Linear_Regression.ipynb`) of linear regression demonstrating its application on a dataset.

 ## Dataset
 The dataset used in this implementation is located in the `data/` directory.